eProsima/Integration-Service-docs/docs/introduction.rst

     </is>

 Let's name this new file as **config.xml**.
 In the *examples* folder of Integration Service, there is an example named *domain_change*.
-Building this example there is generated an application called DomainExample.
+Building this example will generate an application called DomainExample.

 If you didn't build the example yet execute the following commands in the example folder.